ITSLeeds/VectorTiles/README.md

 </body>
 </html>
 ```
-The key changes from the Mapbox example are; that `mapboxgl.accessToken` must be defined but is not used as we are not connecting to the Mapbox services, and the location of the `style.json` has been changed to a URL on your server.
+The key changes from the Mapbox example are; that `mapboxgl.accessToken` must be defined (though if you are using Mapbox GL v1, is not used, as we are not connecting to the Mapbox services, and so you can put any string), and the location of the `style.json` has been changed to a URL on your server.

 ### Constructing the style.json file